-A public and stakeholder consultation on the draft framework was carried out which included:
+A public and stakeholder consultation on the draft framework was carried out for six weeks which included:

 - The general public

+- Service users

 - Other statutory bodies

 - Registered Providers

 - Councillors

 - Equalities groups, including Disabled People's groups and Older People's groups, via the Spelthorne Health & Wellbeing Group

 The consultation methods included an online questionnaire, email and letter responses, and verbally at meetings.
-Notices were placed on public noticeboards across the borough.
+Hard copies of the consultation was also circulated to local libraries and made available at the Council Offices for residents without access to the internet.